Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

+Some authors call this Schumaker's conjecture, though he credits Strang.
+Alfeld--Schumaker and Hong proved it when $d \geq 4$ \cite{AlfSch90,Hon91} and Billera proved it for \textit{generic} triangulations when $d=3$ \cite{Bil88}.
+(The case when $d=2$ is so mysterious that it has no conjectural formula.)

-Much of this section applies to the special case of an interior cell (or {\em pinwheel} triangulation), which is a triangulation that has a unique interior vertex around which triangles radiate like the spokes of a wheel.
-This is shown in Figure \ref{figure: pinwheel and dual cycle} together with its dual graph, which is simply a cycle.
+For most of the remainder of the paper, we will be focused on the special case whenever $\Delta$ is an interior cell (or {\em pinwheel} triangulation), which is a triangulation that has a unique interior vertex around which triangles radiate like the spokes of a wheel.
+This is shown in Figure \ref{figure: pinwheel and dual cycle} together with its dual graph, which is a cycle.

+Note that in the case of interior cells $\Delta$, the lower bound formula of Theorem~\ref{thm:lowerbound} reduces to the formula below, and it actually computes the dimension of the space $S^r_d(\Delta)$.

+\begin{theorem}[{\cite[Theorem 9.3]{LaiSch07}}] Let $\Delta$ be an interior cell (or pinwheel triangulation) with single interior vertex $v$.
+For any $0 \le r \le d$, we have